mrdrivingduck/uddi-experiment/README.txt

-3. Create Joe Publisher and his keyGenerator and then register the services in wsdl/helloworld.wsdl to jUDDI. it creates a businessEntity with businessKey 'uddi:uddi.joepublisher.com:business_wsdl-business' using the org.apache.juddi.example.wsdl2uddi.Publish class, which is called using
+3. Create Joe Publisher and his keyGenerator and then register the services in wsdl/helloworld.wsdl to jUDDI. it creates a businessEntity with businessKey 'uddi:uddi.joepublisher.com:business_wsdl-business' using the edu.nuaa.juddi.api.Publish class, which is called using

 mvn -Ppublish test